DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   code affected is app/test/test_mempool.c and librte_mempool/rte_mempool.[ch].
   The rte_mempool.local_cache will be converted from an array to a pointer to allow for dynamic allocation of the per lcore cache memory.

+* The rte_mempool struct will be changed in 16.07 to facilitate the new external mempool manager functionality.
+  The ring element will be replaced with a more generic 'pool' opaque pointer to allow new mempool handlers to use their own user-defined mempool layout.
+Also newly added to rte_mempool is a handler index.
+  The existing API will be backward compatible, but there will be new API functions added to facilitate the creation of mempools using an external handler.
+The 16.07 release will contain these changes.